Guidelines for authors

 renv::install("ggplot2") # or equivalently install.packages("ggplot2")

 Non-CRAN packages (e.g. Github packages) can be used.
-To install such packages, you need to first install the remotes package.
-Then, if you want to install the development version of e.g. the gt package hosted by rstudio GitHub account (useful for nicely and easily formatting tables btw), you would do:
+For instance, if you want to install the development version of e.g. the gt package hosted by rstudio GitHub account, you would do

 Once you are done, you need to freeze the environment and package versions that are going to be used to run the calculations within your paper.
 This is achieved via: